-The M codes used in ICD-10-AM Twelfth Edition are from The International Classification of Diseases for Oncology (ICD-O) Third Edition.
+Diseases for Oncology (ICD-O) Third Edition.
 Each morphology code consists of 5 digits; the first four identify the histology of the neoplasm and the fifth, following a slash or solidus, indicates its behaviour.

 The Morphology code (including the behaviour) must be appropriate to the histological type of the neoplasm as displayed in the table below.
 For example, C50.9 Malignant neoplasm of breast, unspecified should have an associated morphology code ending with a /3 behaviour character.
-Please refer to ICD-10-AM Tabular List, Appendix A: Morphology of neoplasms for additional information.
+Please refer to ICD-10-AM Appendix A: Morphology of neoplasms for additional information.

-Morph ology behaviour ICD-10-AM Code Description Neoplasm code /0 Benign neoplasms D10-D36 /1 Neoplasms of uncertain and unknown behaviour D37-D48 /2 In situ neoplasms D00-D09 /3 Malignant neoplasms, stated or presumed to be primary C00-C765, C80-C96 /6 Malignant neoplasms, stated or presumed to be secondary C77-C79 /9 Malignant, uncertain whether primary or metastatic site
+Morph Morphology behaviour Code ICD-10-AM Chapter 2 Neoplasm Description /0 D10-D36 Benign neoplasms /1 D37-D48 Neoplasms of uncertain and unknown behaviour /2 D00-D09 In situ neoplasms /3 C00-C75 Malignant neoplasms, stated or presumed to be primary , of specified sites, except of lymphoid, haematopoietic and related tissue C76 Malignant neoplasm of other and ill-defined sites C80 Malignant neoplasm without specification of site C81-C96 Malignant neoplasms of lymphoid, haematopoietic and related tissue /6 C77 Secondary and unspecified malignant neoplasm of lymph nodes C78 Secondary malignant neoplasm of respiratory and digestive organs C79 Secondary malignant neoplasm of other and unspecified sites /9 Malignant, uncertain whether primary or metastatic site